quickfeed/quickfeed/dev/src/__tests__/selenium_testing.md

 On Linux and macOS, you can verify that your drivers are installed by running `which <driver_name>`.
 On Windows you can verify by running `<driver_name>.exe`

+## Configuring how the tests run

-## Enabling Browsers
+### Enabling browsers

-After having downloaded the drivers and added them to your `PATH`, you need to modify `browser.json` to enable the browsers you want to use.
-This file is located in `dev/src/__tests__/testHelpers/browsers.json`.
+After having downloaded the drivers and added them to your `PATH`, you need to modify `config.json` to enable the browsers you want to use.
+This file is located in `dev/src/__tests__/testHelpers/config.json`.

 To enable a browser, add `true` to the browser's key.

 Our Selenium tests will try to run in all browsers that are enabled.

+### Setting the base URL

+To specify the base URL used by the tests, add it to the `BASE_URL` key in `config.json`.

 ## How to run the tests

->TODO: Fill out this section

-Selenium tests require that our frontend is reachable in a browser.
+Selenium tests require that our frontend is reachable at the URL specified in `config.json`.

 Selenium tests are run by: